-Birthdays: Sir Lawrence Olivier, Mary Cassatt, Richard Wagner, Sir Arthur Conan-Doyle, T. Bone Pickens, Judith Christ, Irene Pappas, Paul Winfield, Richard Benjamin, Susan Strassberg, George Baker, Paul Winchell, Tommy John, Naomi Cambell, Dr. Robert Moog –inventor of the first Music Synthesizer, Ginnifer Goodwin is 38
+Birthdays: 110 anniv of the birth of Sir Lawrence Olivier (1907-1989), Mary Cassatt, Richard Wagner, Sir Arthur Conan-Doyle, T. Bone Pickens, Judith Christ, Irene Pappas, Paul Winfield, Richard Benjamin, Susan Strassberg, George Baker, Paul Winchell, Tommy John, Naomi Cambell, Dr. Robert Moog –inventor of the first music synthesizer, Ginnifer Goodwin is 39

 1925- First day of shooting on Fritz Lang’s film Metropolis.

 1955-The Golden Age of Radio ended when after 22 years the Jack Benny show was canceled.
-Once the top broadcast show in the nation, Benny went on to television.
+Once the top broadcast show in the nation, Benny went into television.

 1966- Bill Cosby became the first African-American to win an Emmy Award for starring in a television series- I-Spy.